purdue-cs193-fall-2019/homework-1-abh17540/index.md

 # Abhi's First CS193 Homework

+- This Class makes you future ready.
+- I have been planning to learn terminal for quite a time.
+- My instructors are very nice.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for